 Kraters tended to have everted rims [23], while a prominent new form began with a thickened hole-mouth rim [24].
 Carinated chalices continued [4], but two new drinking vessels began to appear: a mug with a globular body [25] and a tripod cup with a low carination [26].
-Although very rare in Jordan, the "scoop" began to appear at this time as earlier, but showed a slight inward slope to the rims.
-There was also a pronounced movement toward simple from this period had upright necks rims with an exterior ridge beneath.
+Although very rare in Jordan, the "scoop" began to appear at this time [27].

+Cooking pots were again made of the same ware types and rounded bases as earlier, but showed a slight inward slope to the rims.
+There was also a pronounced movement toward simple rims with an exterior ridge beneath.
 Called "ridged-rim cooking pots" these became especially frequent in Iron IIB and continued more rarely into Iron IIC, as well [28].
 They were prominent throughout Jordan and were also found to the west.